-Actions arising from the Housing Strategy have significant financial and budget implications over the five-year period as outlined in the Action Plan.
-The investment in these potential actions will be dependent on competing priorities within Council's budget at the time, and consideration of the financial sustainability impact within the context of Council's Long Term Financial Plan.
+Actions arising from the Housing Strategy will have financial and budget implications over the five-year period as outlined in the Action Plan.
+A budget allocation of \$120,000 has been allowed for in the 2024/25 draft budget for the Master Planning Process.
+Investment in future actions will be dependent on competing priorities within Council's budget at the time, and consideration of the financial sustainability impact within the context of Council's Long Term Financial Plan.